IHE/ITI.MHD/input/pagecontent/appendix_z.md

 Both the value and system shall be populated.

-When the value is a globally unique value, the system value shall be “urn:ietf:rfc:3986”.
+When the value is a globally unique value, the system value shall be `urn:ietf:rfc:3986`.

-A value that is an OID shall be represented as a URI with scheme “urn:oid:”, for example:
+A value that is an OID shall be represented as a URI with scheme `urn:oid:`, for example:
 ```
 {
 "system": "urn:ietf:rfc:3986",